-Internships are short awards of 3 to 6 months for people with little or no research experience.
-The award covers your salary costs for the days away from clinical practice.
+Internships are short awards of 6 months for people with little or no research experience.
+The award covers your salary costs for the days away from clinical practice and training in research skills.
 Learn more.

 Preparatory Research Fellowships

-Preparatory Research Fellowships are pre-doctoral awards and pay your salary costs for six months full-time or up to one year part-time to provide you with protected time to do research and prepare an application for a doctorate.
+Preparatory Research Fellowships are pre-doctoral awards and pay your salary costs for up to one year part-time to provide you with protected time to do research and prepare an application for a doctorate.
 Learn more

-Doctoral Awards usually cover your salary, tuition fees and research costs while you are studying for a doctorate.
-They can be for three years full time or up to five years part-time.
+Doctoral Awards usually cover your tuition fees but we also offer awards to cover protected research time while you are studying for a doctorate.
 Learn more

 Post-doctoral awards are designed to bridge the gap between a doctorate and applying for a clinical lectureship or equivalent.
-Funding covers salary and publication costs and can be for 3 months full time or up to 6 months part-time.
+Funding covers salary and publication costs and can be for up to 12 months part-time.
 Learn more

 Clinical Lectureships and Senior Clinical Lectureships support people in the early stages of their post-doctoral careers who want to become independent researchers.
 Support includes up to 60% of salary, research costs and a development programme.
 Learn more on NIHR website